-When it comes to the sheer ease of use, this vacuum is hard to beat.
-It's just 12.5 lbs, making it one of the lightest on our list, and its compact design is easy to carry, even if you're navigating stairs.
+When it comes to the sheer ease of use, this vacuum is hard to beat, with a roomy 13-inch cleaning path to pick up more in less time.
+It's considered lightweight for a traditional upright, and its compact design is easy to carry, even if you're navigating stairs.

-The vacuum comes with a dusting brush, crevice tool, and extension wand designed to clean your house top-to-bottom.
-And they're all stored in the vacuum for easy access.
+The vacuum comes with a turbo brush tool, dusting brush, crevice tool, and extension wand designed to clean your house top-to-bottom.
+And they're all stored onboard the vacuum for easy access.

 Best for hardwoods and tile

 This vacuum is great for sucking up dirt and pet hair on hard surfaces like hardwood, tile, and laminate, and deftly navigates its way around low-pile carpet and area rugs.
 However, it can get stuck around higher pile carpeting and shag rugs, so if you've got a lot of fluffy carpet at home, you might want to skip this pick.

 The iRobot Roomba i7+ deserves that plus mark with its lifesaving Clean Base to create the most hands-off robot vacuuming experience possible.
 It empties itself which is amazing, but its cleaning power is pretty impressive too, handling all flooring (apart from shag rugs) and all debris (apart from feathers).

 This robot vacuum cleaner not only cleans with little input from you but also empties itself.
 When its dust tank is full, it returns to the Clean Base to unload the dirt into a bag in the base.
 This needs emptying by you but our reviewer found it held about 30 loads of dirt and in her six-week test, it took just two bags – even after having been used to clean every day.